 Alan Watts had the rare gift of ‘writing beautifully the un-writable’.
 Watts begins with scholarship and intellect and proceeds with art and eloquence to the frontiers of the spirit.
-A fascinating entry into the deepest ways of knowing. — L.A.
-Times
+A fascinating entry into the deepest ways of knowing.— Los Angeles Times

 He was an author, a poet, a radical thinker, an ex-priest, a mystic, a teacher, and a critic of society.
 He understood the concept of stepping back from all of the drama we create in life and understood the cosmic humor of it all.
 Alan Watts was devoted to play.
 For this, he (as well as many others) labeled himself as a spiritual/philosophical entertainer.

 Alan Watts is one of the better-known philosophers in our world today.
 But admittedly, he was an unlikely philosopher.
 Unlike many of the philosophers who came before and after him, he demonstrated to wondering minds how to construct their own meaning of life.

 7 Inspiring Alan Watts Quotes